payu-india/CMS-Chatbot/reference/Affordability/bnpl-integration-apis/collect-payment-api-bnpl-link-pay.md

       </td>

       <td>
-        For the failed transactions, this parameter provides the reason for  failure.    <br>**Note**: The reason for failure depends upon the error codes provided by different banks and hence the detailing of error reasons may differ from one transaction to another.
+        For the failed transactions, this parameter provides the reason for  failure.    <br/>**Note**: The reason for failure depends upon the error codes provided by different banks and hence the detailing of error reasons may differ from one transaction to another.
 The merchant can use this parameter to retrieve the reason for failure for a particular transaction.
       </td>
     </tr>